SecureStrux/Guides/README.md

 ---
 **NOTE**

-Password based authentication is insecure.
-[Public Key Authentication](https://www.ssh.com/academy/ssh/public-key-authentication) using SSH keys.
+It is an insecure practices to use password based authentication for highly privileged accounts.
+Please consider [Public Key Authentication](https://www.ssh.com/academy/ssh/public-key-authentication) using SSH keys.

 ---